bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 The change we needed to make for our tests to pass is on the highlighted line 37.

 We also included `schemas` metadata for our module. <a href="https://angular.io/api/core/NO_ERRORS_SCHEMA">NO_ERRORS_SCHEMA</a> will keep the compiler from throwing errors when unknown components are included in the tested components.
-In unit tests we often only want to test the very small piece of code we’re working on and don’t care about deeply nested components <a href="https://medium.com/@fivedicephoto/why-you-shouldnt-use-no-errors-schema-in-angular-unit-tests-cdd478c30782" >unless we’re testing the props in a parent/child component relationship</a>.
+In unit tests we often only want to test the very small piece of code we’re working on and don’t care about deeply nested components <a href="https://medium.com/@fivedicephoto/why-you-shouldnt-use-no-errors-schema-in-angular-unit-tests-cdd478c30782">unless we’re testing the props in a parent/child component relationship</a>.
 For our purposes in this training, it’s safe to use here.

 ✏️ Update **src/app/app.component.spec.ts**: